kubeflow/website/content/en/docs/components/pipelines/compile-a-pipeline.md

 Sets the name of the pipeline (or component).
 This is written to IR as the  `pipelineInfo.name` field.
 Will override the `name` passed to the `@dsl.pipeline` decorator.

+The pipeline name, whether set through the decorator or the compiler, names your pipeline template.
+When you upload your pipeline, a pipeline context by this name will be created.
+The pipeline context enables the backend and the Dashboard to associate artifacts and executions created from runs of the same pipeline template.
+This allows you, for example, to compare metrics artifacts from multiple runs of the same training pipeline to find the best model.

 **`pipeline_parameters`** (`Dict[str, Any]`)

 A map of parameter names to argument values.
 This amounts to providing default values for pipeline or component parameters.
 These defaults can be overriden at pipeline submission time.